-- Individual has flushed skin
+- Individual can have either flushed or pale blue/gray toned skin

-- Individual is vomiting while passed out
+- Individual may vomit while passed out

-- Once alcohol shows up, consent leaves the party.
+- Once alcohol shows up, consent leaves the party

 - Consent can only be given when the person:

-- Is informed
+- is informed

-- Freely and actively gives it
+- freely and actively gives it

-- Is mutually understandable with words or actions
+- is mutually understandable with words or actions

-- Indicates a willingness to participate in agreed sexual activity
+- indicates a willingness to participate in agreed sexual activity

-- The absence of “no” does NOT mean “yes.”
+- The absence of “no” does NOT mean “yes”

 - Individual is pushing aggressor away forcibly, subtly or jokingly but aggressor will not stop attempting to change the individual's mind